 Customer centricity in retail means providing an unbeatable customer experience.
 This is how retailers provide value.

-But why do so many retailers fail in implementing an unbeatable customer experience?
+But why do so many retailers fail in implementing that unbeatable customer experience?

 Here are four steps that will help retailers prevent such issues.

 The one thing that matters to customers more than anything else is experience.
 Customers are looking for more than a transaction when they step into a store.

 They want to be entertained, get customized assistance from staff, and get a feel for the products.